ivan-usov-org/bec/docs/source/developer/devices/device_integration/best_practices.md

 The *Ophyd* library provides several abstract methods that integrate seamlessly with BEC's scanning framework.
 Refer to the [ophyd section](#developer.ophyd.device) for details.
 Additionally, we recommend to explore the [scan structure](#developer.scans.scan_structure) section to understand the hierarchy and methods relevant during scans within BEC.
 ````

-(developer.devices.device_integration.beamline_specific_integration.generic_approach)=
-## Generic Integration Approach
+**Base Class for Device Integration**

-The example above illustrates the challenges of integrating beamline-specific requirements into devices.
-To avoid repeating the same code for each device and prevent the implementation of beamline-specific logic from becoming complex and error-prone, we recommend encapsulating beamline-specific logic in a single location.
+We recommend encapsulating beamline-specific logic in a single location.
 This approach separates the logic for device communication and BEC communication as much as possible.

-**Base Class for Device Integration**

 We introduce a base class that wraps around the standard Ophyd interface.
 This base class provides hooks for beamline-specific logic, implemented through a separate class handling custom prepare actions.

 In the code snippet below, the *stage* method of the *PSIDetectorBase* class includes a call to `self.custom_prepare.on_stage()`, which serves as a hook for beamline-specific logic during the staging process.
 Before this hook is executed, the class fetches and parses the latest scan information from BEC via `self.scaninfo.load_scan_metadata()`.